ondrasimku/gym_reservation_BE/README.md

-# Reservation system for gym members - Back-end
+# Reservation system for gym

-Written in Java
+Backend for reservation system designed for gyms Communicates over sockets with clients